Wonder about the connection between Arts & Well-being?

 - Creating art stimulates brain connections and helps process and integrate information.
 In the 1960’s American Psychobiologist Roger Sperry discovered that the human brain has two ways of ‘thinking’.
 Since then evidence has shown that art expression in all its forms is a whole brain activity.
 It involves primarily the right hemisphere of the brain (motor skills, rhythm, imagination, intuition, feelings, left hemisphere etc…) and also the left side of the brain, which focuses on processing information in a verbal sequential, and analytic way.
 Activating both sides of the brain can improve memory, learning and wellbeing.

 - Creating art relaxes mind, body and soul and lowers stress levels.
 The stress hormone, cortisol is reduced which eases chronic health conditions.
 While we are absorbed in making something we give our left thinking brain a break and we may even become immersed in a meditative state as attention is placed on the details of the object or image.
 I have noticed that when I am making a dish I also get into this flow!

 - Creating art promotes creative thinking, which is necessary for effective problem solving.
 Coming up with solutions that work for us in our individual circumstances is a skill that involves thinking outside the box requiring whole brain thinking.

 - Creating art benefits everyone, both the artists and the viewers.
-Studies underscore that viewing art gives pleasure releasing dopamine and enhancing feelings of empathy and tolerance for people who live differently to us.
-Art helps us connect with ourselves and with others.
+Studies underscore that viewing art gives pleasure, releasing dopamine and enhancing feelings of empathy and tolerance for people who live differently to us.
+Art helps us to connect with ourselves and with others.